prolobjectlink/prolobjectlink-jpi-projog/README.md

 # Getting started Java to Prolog

 After installation and architecture compression you can use the hello world sample for test the system integration.
 This hello world sample show how interacts with JPI from Java programming language with Abstracted Prolog Engine.
-For the first experience we suggesting use a Java-based Prolog engine like tuProlog because have less configuration aspects.
+For the first experience we suggesting use a Java-based Prolog engine like projog because have less configuration aspects.

 Create in your preferred development environment an empty project.
 Set in the project build path the JPI downloaded libraries located at lib folder.
 Create a Main Java class that look like below code: